deanrad/antares-ts/AntaresVsRedux.md

-< Connect with the current state of things >

-How many have worked on a Front-end application that uses React, Redux, and some async middleware such as Redux-Thunk, Redux-Saga, or Redux-Observable?

-Which ones?
+## Here's a crash course in the Antares Protocol!

+The Antares Protocol grew out of the need to improve the behavior of front-end applications that are based on React and Redux, and some sort of async processing middleware such as Redux Thunk Redux Observable and Redux Saga.

+(Q)

-In this architecture, the store is mainly responsible for 2 things: Maintaining a single source of truth for data, called the state tree, and for managing the consequences of async calls.
-The state of the UI is partially or entirely derived from the store's state.
-Consequences are things in the real world that you can't take back, like sending real electricity through a wire, or posting to an API.
-You may call them side-effects if you wish, but I'll call them consequences.
+In this frequently used architecture, you'll find a central store is mainly responsible for 2 things: Maintaining a single source of truth for data, called the state tree, and for managing the consequences of async calls.

+Consequences are things in the real world that you can't take back, such as sending real electricity to a wire, or posting to an API.
+When you hear about side-effects, or 'effects' as you'll hear them called some times, these are what I'm referring to as consequences.

+(Sierra consequence aside)

+The Antares Protocol describes an architecture that decouples the handling of consequences from the handling of data.
+The AP considers storing data itself a consequence.

+So the most valuable service an Antares agent provides to your application is a consequence and timing engine.
+You can't do 'realtime' without a good engine designed to waste as little of your time, and the computers', as is possible.

+Because... (there are problems)

+---

+## There are problems...
+with the current architecture.

-So in current architecture, the store manages both of these things - data, and consequences.
+So recall that in current architecture, the store manages both of these things - data, and consequences.

-< Describe problems with it >
+## Problem 1 - Coupling

-Not every app requires a store - but almost every app has consequences such as: writing to a file, or calling an API on behalf of a client.
-So Redux-middleware based solutions, while powerful, are not applicable to entire categories of apps, like NodeJS Servers, Command Line apps, and IOT devices.
+I think almost every application has effects, or consequences, but not every application requires a store, or has a UI.

+So Redux-middleware based solutions, while powerful, are not applicable to entire categories of apps.
+If you're working on  NodeJS Servers, a Command Line apps, and IOT device-controlling application, you may not want to manage your consequences through a store.
-Has anybody used Redux _not_ in a front-end application?
-Redux is typically used on front end applications.

-< Describe new solution >
-In contrast, the Antares Protocol defines an architecture that provides a consequence engine called the Agent, which decouples the handling of consequences from the maintenance of data.

-The store's responsibility is reduced to managing the state for the application; the UI's state is still derived from that store, with component local state if you like.

-The role of components are reduced too - for most things they do they simply tell the agent to process an action.
-And instead of component life-cycle methods being the primary engine of application state, the agent is responsible for assigning consequences to those actions, managing their concurrency, and communicating any async results or errors back to the app, through the store.

-< Overview >
-So what is the Protocol for talking to an Agent?
-What is its API?
+## Problem 2 - Complicated UI Components

+Components have too much responsibility, and have grown too complex.
+This causes issues when we let our UI layer handle the consequences of our application.

+Raise your hand if you've ever had (We've all had) a component update too frequently, triggering API calls or other bad things at the wrong times, or because an object identity was different when we didn't expect it.

+Components allow low-level concepts like the object identity of props to control important, possibly expensive things, like API calls.
+That's like parents letting children drive the car!

+Frankly, it's very hard to get the right combination of component lifecycle events to control our consequences tightly and adequately.

+Simplify your components by reducing their responsibility back to where it started with React:

+View is a Function of Props.

+All the components need to do is originate actions describing what they want an agent to do on their behalf, which they get by calling a function, like `dispatch`, called `process`.

+This produces simpler applications, which means you can do more with less of your scarcest resource: time.

+##  What is the Protocol?

 The agent has 2 ways of getting actions into it, and 2 ways of assigning consequences from it - that's all.
 You get actions into an agent by calling process.
 Or `subscribe`, but that is just like calling process in a loop.
 You would process a request to add an item to a cart.
 You would subscribe to a data feed - it's like calling `process` many times in a loop, over time - the actions follow the same code path whichever one you use.